Skip to content

 By leveraging the Windows Subsystem Linux (aka WSL) you can run Containerlabs on Windows almost like on Linux.
 WSL allows Windows users to run a lightweight Linux VM inside Windows, and we can leverage this to run containerlab.

-There are two primary ways of running containerlab on Windows:
+There are two primary ways of running Containerlab on Windows:

 1. Running containerlab directly in the WSL VM.